bsorrentino/bsorrentino/_posts/2023-09-19-enhance-your-cli-with-ai-part1.md

 ## OpenAI function Calling

-This idea revolves around leveraging the capabilities of OpenAI and its powerful function calling features.
+This idea revolves around leveraging the capabilities of [OpenAI] and its powerful [function calling][open_ai_functions] features.
 By integrating AI into the CLI, you can streamline your workflow and save time and effort by quickly obtaining the right commands without extensive manual searching or trial-and-error.

 But we can do more, we can add custom commands that further extends your CLI enabling the possibility to create very complex workflow in easy way especially because we use the natural language processing to achieve this